resbaz/lessons/authorea/08_collaborativeEditing/collaborating.md

-###Collaborative editing of a document
+### Collaborative editing of a document.

-To collaborate and share a mannscript you are drafting, simply add an author to your manuscript and enter your collaborator's email address, they will have access to the manuscript and can edit and change it.
+To collaborate and share a mannscript, simply add an author to your manuscript and enter their email address.
+They will have access to the manuscript and can edit and change it.

 To track and see the changes, look in the history tab.